uunium/sideways_shooter/readme.md

 # About

-This game is my Sideways Shooter project form [https://ehmatthes.github.io/pcc_3e/](Plython Crash Course by Eric Matthes) This was my playground to implement features I supposed would make better user expierience.
+This game is my Sideways Shooter project form [Plython Crash Course by Eric Matthes](https://ehmatthes.github.io/pcc_3e/) This was my playground to implement features I supposed would make better user expierience.

 # Gameplay